R-ayush/Power-BI-Inflation-Analysis-Journeying-Through-Global-Economic-Terrain/README.md

 ## 🗂 Data Sources & Preparation

-> (Note: Update these based on your actual dataset)

-_Primary Data Source:_

-- Consumer Price Index (CPI) or Inflation data from government portals, World Bank, or IMF

-_Supplementary Data (if used):_

-- GDP growth data, commodity price data, sectoral indices, etc.

-_Data Cleaning & Transformation Steps:_
+_Primary dataset (included in this repository):_

+- `Project Executable Files/Dataset/global_inflation_data.csv`
+  Annual average inflation (consumer prices) by country, with one column per year from 1980–2024.

+_Columns (simplified):_

+- `country_name` – country or economy name
+- `indicator_name` – description of the metric
+- `1980` … `2024` – annual average inflation rate (%)

+_If you use this data outside this project, please add the appropriate citation for the original provider (for example, official statistics portals, IMF, or World Bank)._

+_Typical data preparation steps used for this report include:_

-- Removed missing or duplicate entries
+- Handling missing or inconsistent values
-- Standardized date formats
+- Standardizing numeric and date formats
-- Converted nominal values into percentage changes
-- Calculated Month-over-Month (MoM) and Year-over-Year (YoY) inflation rates
-- Derived rolling averages for smoothing volatility
+- Reshaping the data where needed for analysis
+- Creating derived measures (such as averages, growth, and volatility) inside Power BI using DAX

 ---